lyonbros/composer.js/README.markdown

 requests.
 You guys are helping a lot to make Composer more stable and usable.

 ## See it in action ##
-[Musio.com](http://musio.com) is still in invite-only beta, you can see a lot of the functionality of Composer in action by looking through the band pages.
+[Musio.com](http://musio.com) is now closed, however you can see a lot of the functionality of Composer in action by looking through the site.
 This site is all HTML5/Mootools/Composer driven, and runs completely in the browser using pushState (via Composer's built-in Router module).